-However, an investment in timber or cocoa is by nature a rather conservative investment insofar as it is linked to real values.
+However, an investment in timber, cocoa, dates, olives or almonds is by nature a rather conservative investment insofar as it is linked to real values.
 Ultimately you are investing in the production of agricultural goods (timber and cocoa) and, thus, in a renewable resource that is much in demand.
 The ForestFinance website, brochures and current prospectus (available in German) contain all the information deemed necessary by ForestFinance to make a decision either for or against one of our forestry products.
 In our view the opportunities outweigh the risks.

 Please feel free to consult independent experts (tax consultants, forestry experts, consumer protection agencies) for advice.
 Long-term forest investments are not recommended for inexperienced investors and require thorough information about the underlying business model and forestry.

-Risk description: Wind breakage due to storms and heavy thunderstorms, tree damages due to flooding after heavy rainfalls, harvest losses due to droughts.
+Risk description: Wind breakage due to storms and heavy thunderstorms, harvest losses due to droughts.

-Extent of damage: Differs, according to the extent of the respective weather event.
-So far no extensive damages in Colombia, Panama and Peru have occurred.
+Extent of damage: differs, depending on the extent of the respective weather event.
+So far, no extensive damage has been reported in Panama, Peru, Colombia and Morocco.

-Risk management: Establishment of the fincas in regions where extreme weather events are rather rare.
-Planting of hedges as wind shields on the edges of the planted areas and use of storm resilient shading trees, construction of drainage canals and tethering up the young trees.
+Risk management: Establishment of the fincas and plantations in regions where extreme weather events are rather rare.
+Planting of hedges as wind shields on the edges of the areas.
+Use of storm resilient shading trees, construction of drainage canals.

 Risk description: Fluctuation of demand and prices.

-Probability of occurence timber: Average. the fluctuation of prices is subjected to international changes on supply and demand.
-Cocoa: High.
-The stock market price for bulk cocoa is fluctuating due to individual events in important cultivation countries and speculating.
+Probability of occurrence timber: average; the fluctuation of prices is subjected to international changes on supply and demand.
+Cocoa: high; the stock market price for bulk cocoa is fluctuating due to individual events in important cultivation countries and speculating.
 Olives, dates and almonds: average; the price fluctuation for organic olives, dates and almonds on national and international markets is average.

-Extent of damage timber: High.
-A fall in prices has a significant influence on the earnings of the operation.
-Cocoa: Average.
-ForestFinance produces fine cocoa, the price of which is contrary to bulk cocoa completely independent from the stock market.
+Extent of damage timber: high; a fall in prices has a significant influence on the earnings of the operation.
+Cocoa: average; ForestFinance produces fine cocoa, the price of which is, contrary to bulk cocoa, completely independent from the stock market.
 Olives, dates and almonds: low; in the long run, the date palm and almond industry has good growth perspectives since the demand exceeds the supply; especially for certified and traceable premium productions, which also applies to olives.

-Risk management: The aim of the companies’ wood and cocoa processing centres is to expand the value chain, increasing their adaptability to international trends.
-We adapt the timber harvesting to the current market situation and harvest when the timber price brings the best revenues.
-The sale of fine cocoa as well as organic olives, dates and almonds is mostly regulated by contracts with chocolate producers with negotiated prices that are stable in the long term and independent from the stock market.
+Risk management: The goals of the company's wood and cocoa processing facilities is to expand the value chain, increasing the adaptability to international trends.
+We adapt the timber harvests to the current market situation and harvest when the timber price brings the best revenues.
+The sale of fine cocoa as well as organic olives, dates and almonds is mostly regulated by contracts with negotiated prices that are stable in the long term and independent from the stock market.

-Probability of occurrence timber: Average to low.
-During dry season a risk of forest fire exists.
+Probability of occurrence timber: average; during dry season a risk of forest fire exists.
 Lightning only occurs in thunderstorms during rainy season.
-Cocoa: Low.
-The dry season only lasts three weeks, neighbours supervise their forestry methods on a mutual basis and can be hold responsible for damages.
+Cocoa, olives, dates and olives: low; dry season only lasts three weeks on our cocoa fincas; neighbours supervise their forestry methods on a mutual basis.

-Extent of damage timber: Average to high.
-Damages caused by fire have only occurred selectively.
-Cocoa: Average to low.
-There is no real drought in general on cocoa areas; Oasis 1 and Oasis 2 project areas are constantly being irrigated, and in all cases measures against fire are taken immediately.
-Our cocoa plantations have never been affected.
+Extent of damage timber: average to high; damages caused by fire have only occurred selectively.
+Cocoa, olives, dates and olives: average to low; there is no real drought in general on cocoa areas; Oasis 1 and Oasis 2 project areas are constantly being irrigated, and in all cases measures against fire are taken immediately.

 Risk management: Fire protection strips prevent damage caused by overlapping fires.
-Patrols control the tree stands during the dry season round the clock.
-In addition, our forests in Panama (the same applies to GreenAcacia Colombia) are covered for fire damage by fire insurance and a replanting guarantee for the risky first five years.
+Patrols control the tree stands during dry season round the clock.
+In addition, our forests in Panama and Peru are covered for fire damage by fire insurance and a replanting guarantee for the risky first five years.
 Neighbours supervise their forestry methods on a mutual basis on the cocoa plantations in Peru and can be held accountable in case of damages.
-Permanent fire monitorings on site by our employees secures the cocoa plantations in Peru.
-The cocoa farming neighbours look after each other’s cocoa areas in the region.
+Permanent fire monitorings on site by our employees secure the areas in Morocco, as well.

-Probability of occurrence timber: Low.
-Insects and harmful organisms occur mostly species-selective.
+Probability of occurrence timber: low; insects and harmful organisms occur mostly species-selective.
 Planting of various and robust species as well as selection of suitable locations decrease the risk of a large-scale infestation.
-Cocoa: Low, for strong infestation in case of suitable locations, selection of resilient cocoa, olive and date varieties and sound planting systems as well as monitoring to keep pests and diseases below an economically significant level.
+Cocoa, olives, dates and almonds: low; for strong infestation in case of suitable locations, selection of resilient cocoa, olive and date varieties and sound planting systems as well as monitoring to keep pests and diseases below an economically significant level.

-Extent of damage timber: Average to high.
-In the case of inadequate plantation management.
-Diseases and pest can lead to reduced growth, in rare cases even to the death of trees.
-Cocoa: High, in the case of inadequate plantation management.
+Extent of damage timber: average to high; in the case of inadequate forestry management diseases and pest can lead to reduced growth, in rare cases even to the death of trees.
+Cocoa, olives, dates and almonds: high; in the case of inadequate plantation or agroforestry management respectively.

 Risk management: Mixed cultivations reduce the risk of epidemic infestation.
 Vulnerable tree species are preventively protected and the management aligned to the situation.
 We commit to replanting poorly developed trees during the first five years of growing.
-All our plantations are regularly controlled by qualified employees, infested cocoa fruits and plant parts are removed mechanically, use of mostly organic pesticides in rare cases.
+All our plantations are regularly monitored by qualified employees, infested cocoa fruits and plant parts are removed mechanically, use of mostly organic pesticides in rare cases.
 These events can be prevented by using non-infested seedlings and by adhering to high hygienic standards.

-Risk description: Flaws in the forest and agroforest management.
+Risk description: Flaws in the forestry and agroforestry management.

-Probability of occurrence: Low.
-The staff working on the fincas is qualified and has much experience in cultivating cocoa or timber.
-The tree stands are monitored every second year (timber) and compliance with the forestry management plan is reviewed and documented every third month (Panama).
+Probability of occurrence: low; the staff is qualified and has much experience in cultivating cocoa, timber, olives, dates and almonds.
+Compliance with the forestry management plan is reviewed and documented every third month.

-Extent of damage: Average to high.
-Flaws or lacking knowledge of the forest or agroforest manager could have an impact on the production of timber or cocoa.
+Extent of damage: average to high; damage caused by wrong forestry decisions can be reduced by employing functioning control mechanisms and corrective measures.
+Flaws or lacking knowledge of the forestry or agroforestry manager could have a negative impact on the production.

 Risk management: Internal and external audits performed by FSC, UTZ, Gold Standard according to the EU organic standards ensure the ongoing control of social, ecological and economic sustainability in our projects.
 In Panama and Peru we offer a replanting guarantee for poorly developed trees during the first five years.
 The ForestFinance cocoa fincas in Peru are considered to be model fincas in the region.
-We manage the first big cocoa finca with fine cocoa clones as a pioneer in Peru.
+Our local partner in Morocco has extensive experience in agricultural large-scale production.